 Dental implants are also much easier to clean and maintain.
 Since they are permanent, they can be cared for in the same way you would with a natural tooth.
 Simply use a soft-bristle toothbrush and non-abrasive toothpaste along with floss and any other part of your oral health regimen.
 They’re also beneficial for your oral health, as they won’t be susceptible to tooth decay or other periodontal diseases.

-If you’re missing one or more teeth in Pleasanton, Livermore, or Dublin, CA than a dental implant or two may be just the solution you need.
-Contact us today at Amador Dental and Orthodontic to schedule your consultation with Dr. Sjoberg.
+If you’re missing one or more teeth in Pleasanton, CA than a dental implant or two may be just the solution you need.
+Contact us today at Pleasanton Prosthodontics to schedule your consultation with Dr. Chao.
 During the consultation, you’ll receive more detailed information about your individual treatment plan and help decide if dental implants are best for you.